tomaszd7/php-framework/README.md

 ### NAMING CONVENTIONS
-Application framework is in lib folder (namespace Weekend).
+Application framework is in lib folder (namespace Turtle).
 Custom code is in src folder (namespace MyApp).